geneleaf/docs.geneleaf/Glossary.rst

     new variant
         A genetic alteration that is present for the first time in one family member as a result of a variant (or mutation) in a germ cell (egg or sperm) of one of the parents, or a variant that arises in the fertilized egg itself during early embryogenesis.
 Also called de novo mutation, de novo variant, and new mutation.

-    next-generation sequencing
-        A high-throughput method used to determine a portion of the nucleotide sequence of an individual’s genome.
-This technique utilizes DNA sequencing technologies that are capable of processing multiple DNA sequences in parallel.
-Also called massively parallel sequencing and NGS.

     NGS
     next generation sequencing
         A high-throughput method used to determine a portion of the nucleotide sequence of an individual’s genome.
 This technique utilizes DNA sequencing technologies that are capable of processing multiple DNA sequences in parallel.
 Also called massively parallel sequencing and next-generation sequencing.